Bira/octopus-carnival/_drafts/dfrpg-adventurers-swashbuckler.md

 Speaking of that, your possible choice of advantages is extremely broad.
-A lot of them are about fighting better, but you're already so good to start with you could instead branch into being the party's backup socialite.
-And even if you take lots of combat powers, you still get the choice between favoring defense or offense.
+A lot of them are about fighting better, but you're already so good to start with you could instead branch into being the party's backup socialite with Charisma and a positive Appearance.
+And once you get tired of improving your sword skills to new and more ridiculous heights, you have enough DX to become a good understudy to the Thief, or even "multiclass" into that archetype if your GM lets you.

 ## The "This Ain't D&D Section"

 The simple fact of the Swashbuckler being here is already a big difference!
-This class doesn't feature on any core book for any edition of D&D, though it's often present in supplements.
+The archetype doesn't feature on any core book for any edition of D&D, though it's often present in supplements.
 Often the Rogue class ends up taking many aspects of it in core books, in more recent D&D editions.